-Rental cars basically come with 3 coverage; theft protection, collision damage waiver, and third party liability.
-For theft protection coverage you’ll get a new car when it’s stolen, there is still some out of pocket expenses from your own part.
-For the collision damage waiver, it is a coverage provided when some part of the car is damaged.
-Lastly the third party liability coverage deal with the damages you have made to third-party properties, like if you bump into another person shop and you caused some damage.
+Rental cars come with three coverage; theft protection, collision damage waiver, and third party liability.
+For theft protection coverage, you’ll get a new car when it’s stolen.
+There are still some out of pocket expenses from your part.
+For the collision damage waiver, it is coverage provided when some part of the car is damaged.
+Lastly, the third-party liability coverage deals with the damages you have made to third-party properties, like if you bump into another person’s shop, and you caused some damage.
 In all cases, there are some costs that will incur from your own part.
 So it’s not like everything is on the rental car or insurance company.
-The third party insurance doesn’t cover any damage done to you or the rental car you’re using.
+The third-party insurance doesn’t cover any damage done to you or the rental car you’re using.

-It is also important to know that all coverage can be denied when you failed to follow the terms and conditions of any rental agreement or refusing to follow driving rules for any particular area.
-Your coverage will be denied if you’re under the influence of drugs or any other toxic food or drink, make sure that you’re the one driving the car.
-Even if your claims are denied you might still be eligible for third-party coverage and you’ll be responsible for some costs as well.
+It is also essential to know that all coverage can be denied when you failed to follow the terms and conditions of any rental agreement or refusing to follow driving rules for any particular area.
+Your coverage will be rejected if you’re under the influence of drugs or any other toxic food or drink, make sure that you’re the one driving the car.
+Even if your claim is denied, you might still be eligible for third-party coverage, and you’ll be responsible for some costs as well.

 Warning On Illegal Rental Cars